Dental Implants & Bone

 - Barrier membranes

-Though every one of these materials is excellent at restoring bone quantity and quality safely, quickly, and effectively, autogenous bone grafts are superior to the rest.
+Though every one of these materials is excellent at restoring bone quantity and quality safely, quickly, and effectively, autogenous bone grafting are superior to the rest.
 They are produced from bones in the individual’s own body, which helps prevent rejection of the bone material by the body’simmune defenses.
 Autogenous bone is frequently taken from areas such as the chin, the jawbone, or the hip.

 Allografts are carried out using bone from other individuals, sometimes cadavers.
 Xenografts are transplants between species, in this case using pig or cow bone transplanted into the human mouth.
 For bone grafting procedures, we use autogenous bone (the bone of the individual patient themselves) whenever possible.